-Also, Wardee shared these two recipes in the past: Blueberry-Lemon Muffins (pictured above) and Grain-Free Almond Bread.
+Also, Wardee shared these 2 recipes in the past: Blueberry-Lemon Muffins and Grain-Free Almond Bread.
 There are also cookbooks dedicated to baking with almond flour and many European recipes call for this traditional ingredient.

-Have you tried almond flour before?
+Have you tried baking with almond flour before?
 What’s your favorite way to use it?

 This post may contain affiliate links.
 We only recommend products and services we wholeheartedly endorse.
 Thank you for supporting Traditional Cooking School by GNOWFGLINS with your purchases.
 Our family thanks you!